 - other roles in worship leadership

-All learners are expected to have or have access to The United Methodist Hymnal (1989) and The United Methodist Book of Worship (1992).
-All other course materials are included as downloads in the course.
+- Access to the The United Methodist Hymnal (1989) and The United Methodist Book of Worship (1992).
+All other course materials are included.

-This class has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries, and is the “worship” class required for Lay Speaker certification.
+This class has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries.
+It is the “worship” class required for Lay Speaker certification.

 This course is eligible for 1.5 CEU.

 Daniel Benedict is invested in worship planning and leadership as a scholar, writer, practitioner, and teacher for more than 50 years.
 He has taught this course with hundreds of LSM students since 2006.
 He served 12 years as director of worship resources for Discipleship Ministries.
 Daniel’s ongoing work focuses on ordering the life of the congregation around the means of grace, crafting liturgy, and the work of presiding and assisting in worship.
 He has a strong sense of vocation to encourage and lead clergy and congregations to richer and more frequent celebration of the Eucharist as normative Christian worship.
 He is author of Patterned by Grace: How Liturgy Shapes Us, a basic resource for laity.

 “I really liked the interaction with Daniel.
 He read each of our entries and gave such good feedback.
 He always asked thoughtful questions which encouraged us to think and dig deeper.
 He is just an excellent, engaging instructor.
 He’s what I liked best about the course!”

 “I most appreciated all the rich content!
 It was so much more than I expected.”

 “Daniel presented an in-depth course that balances theological and historical knowledge with practical application,

 and training.
 It is thorough, deeply spiritual, and helpful for all levels of need and student engagement.”